New Jersey Hummingbird Migration: 8 Awesome Travelers

 Are There New Jersey Hummingbirds That Live in the State Year-round?

-There are no hummingbird species that live in New Jersey year-round, however, the Allen’s, Anna’s, and Rufous hummingbirds are seen and documented in the middle of winter.
+There are no hummingbird species that live in New Jersey year-round, however, some Rufous and Allen’s hummingbirds occasionally are seen in the middle of winter.

 The general public is unaware of how cold-tolerant hummingbirds actually are.